jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/devopsweb/index.md

 ---
 <a name='build_deploy'></a>
-## Configure builds and deployments
+## Understand builds and deployments

-The sample project uses JSHint validation to check its code for errors.
-For that to work, you must configure a stage that contains a build job that uses Grunt.
+When you clone a project by clicking the **Deploy to Bluemix** button, the Build & Deploy configuration is created for your project automatically.
+In this section, you will explore how the preconfigured stages work.

+The Delivery Pipeline configuration for your Sentiment Analysis app has two stages: a build stage and a deploy stage.
+These stages form a pipeline.
+The build stage runs a build job on the included `Gruntfile.js` to validate your code.
+Then, the deploy stage runs a deploy job to deploy your code to Bluemix.

 **Important:** When you use the Build & Deploy feature with Bluemix, you can generate charges to your Bluemix account.
-However, you can complete this tutorial for free.
-If you see messages about billing and Bluemix, you can ignore them safely.
+However, you can complete this tutorial for free because a project is granted 60 minutes of free build time per month.
 For more information about Bluemix, DevOps Services, and charges, [see Configure Bluemix billing for Bluemix DevOps Services][39].

 1. On the top navigation bar, click **BUILD & DEPLOY**.
-1. Delete the existing configuration.

-  **Note**: When you fork a project by clicking the **Deploy to Bluemix** button, the configuration is created for your project automatically.
-Later, you re-create the stages.
-If you fork a project without clicking the **Deploy to Bluemix** button, the configuration is not created automatically.
+2. On the Build Stage tile, click the gear icon and **Configure stage**.

   a.
-On the rightmost tile, the Deploy stage, click the gear icon.
+Click the **INPUT** tab and note the following items:

+    * The input for the build is the master branch of the SCM repository.
+    * The Build Stage runs automatically every time a change is pushed to the repository.

   b.
-Click **Delete Stage** and confirm the deletion.
+Click the **JOBS** tab and note the following items:

+    * The builder type is **Grunt**.
+The sample project uses JSHint validation to check its code for errors.
+For that to work, the repository must contain a Grunt build file and the build job must use Grunt.
+Every time a change is pushed to its repository, the project uses JSHint to make sure that the code is error-free.
+    * Since the `app.js` file is located in the root of the project, you do not have to specify a Working Directory or a Build Archive Directory.
+    * If the build does not complete successfully, the stage stops running and any later jobs do not run.

   c.
+Since you did not make any changes, click **DISCARD CHANGES** to return to the BUILD & DEPLOY page.

+![A configured builder stage][8]

+The next stage contains a deploy job.
+Deploy jobs deploy your project to Bluemix.
+You can have many deploy jobs in a project, but in this tutorial, you need only one:

-On the remaining stage tile, the Build stage, click the gear icon.
+0. On the Deploy Stage tile, click the gear icon and **Configure stage**.

-  d.
-Click **Delete Stage** and confirm the deletion.

-2. Click **ADD STAGE**.

   a.
-Click the name of the new stage.
-Change it from **MyStage** to `Build`.
-In the Input Settings section, make sure that this stage uses the project repository's master branch as input.
+Click the **INPUT** tab and note the following items:

+     * The input for the build is the output from the Build stage.
+     * The Deploy Stage runs automatically every time a the Build stage runs successfully.

   b.
-Click **JOBS**, and then click **ADD JOB**.
-Select **Build.**
+Click the **JOBS** tab and note the following items:

+     * The app is set to deploy to your Bluemix organization and space.
+     * Bluemix is based on Cloud Foundry, so the deployment script uses the Cloud Foundry command-line interface command cf push to deploy your app.
+To learn more about configuring deployment scripts when using Cloud Foundry [see the Cloud Foundry documentation][29].

   c.
-For the builder type, seelect **Grunt**.
-The sample project includes a build file that uses Grunt and JSHint to check the code for errors.

-  d.
-Leave the other settings as they are, and then click **SAVE**.

-![A configured builder stage][8]

-When you build your project now, it uses Grunt.
-In addition, every time a change is pushed to its repository, the project uses JSHint to make sure that the code is error-free.

-Next, you configure a stage that contains a deploy job.
-Deploy jobs deploy your project to Bluemix.
-You can have many deploy jobs in a project, but in this tutorial, you need only one:

-0. Click **ADD STAGE**:
-1. Click the name of the new stage.
-Change it from **MyStage** to `Deploy to dev`.
-In the Input Settings section, make sure that this stage receives the output from the Build stage's build job.
-2. Click **JOBS**, then **ADD JOB**.
-Select **Deploy.**
-3. Leave the settings as they are.
-Click **SAVE**.
+Since you did not make any changes, click **DISCARD CHANGES** to return to the BUILD & DEPLOY page.

 ![A configured deployer stage][9]

-You configured a stage to deploy your changes, and you even modified the deployment script.
-Bluemix is based on Cloud Foundry, so the deployment script uses the Cloud Foundry command-line interface command cf push to deploy your app.
-To learn more about configuring deployment scripts when using Cloud Foundry [see the Cloud Foundry documentation][29].

-By connecting your stages, you configured a fully functional Build & Deploy pipeline.
+With these connected stages, you have a fully functional Build & Deploy pipeline.
 By default, the changes that you push to the master branch will trigger new builds.
 Successful builds are deployed according to your deploy stage configuration.

 ---
 <a name='deploy_app'></a>
 ## Deploy the app and verify your change

-It's time to see your work in action.
-Because you configured the pipeline after you changed the code, you need to start your project's first build.
+It's time to see the stages in action.
+You can start a build without waiting for changes to be pushed.

 1. On the Build stage tile, click the **Play** icon.
 The build is added to the queue, is run, and then is deployed to Bluemix.
 2. After the deployer status tile indicates that your app is running, click the URL that is under the app name.
 Make sure that your topic is in the input box.